 A default notice is added to your credit report.
 This can make it harder to borrow money in the future.

-CCJ stands for County Court Judgement.
-A CCJ is a type of court order that a lender can file against you if you owe money.
+A CCJ stands for County Court Judgment.
+It’s a type of court order that a lender can file against you if you owe money.

-Unless you pay back your CCJ within 30 days, it will be added to your credit report and stay there for 6 years.
+Unless you pay back your CCJ within 30 days, it’ll be added to your credit report and will stay there for six years.

 A CCJ causes significant damage to your credit record.
-It could make it much more expensive or prevent you from borrowing money in the future.
+It could make it much more expensive to borrow money, or even prevent you from borrowing money in the future.

-IVA stands for Individual Voluntary Arrangement.
-You could use an IVA or declare yourself bankrupt if your debts you have no way to repay your debts.
+An IVA is an Individual Voluntary Arrangement.
+You could use an IVA or declare yourself bankrupt if you have no way to repay your debts.

-For secured loans, like homeowner or logbook loans, the lender can take and sell your possessions.
-If you've used your home as security, the lender will need a court order to repossess it.
+For secured loans, like a mortgage, the lender can take and sell your possessions.
+If you've used your home as security, the lender will need a court order to repossess it

 If you have an unsecured loan, it's harder for the lender to force you to sell your possessions.
 But they could apply for a charging order and get the loan added to your property through the courts.
 This would always be a last resort.

-The lender cannot force anyone else to pay the debt on your behalf if it was only in your name.
+The lender can’t force anyone else to pay the debt on your behalf if it was only in your name.
 The responsibility is yours alone.

-But the ledner could get someone else to repay the debt if you have a:
+But the lender could force someone else to repay the debt if you have a:

-If you miss 1 payment on a guarantor loan, the can make your named guarantor pay for you.
+If you miss even just one payment on a guarantor loan, the lender can make your named guarantor pay for you.

-If you took out a joint loan, the other person will have to repay the whole loan if you cannot.
-They are equally liable for the payments.
+If you took out a joint loan, the other person will have to repay the whole loan if you can’t.
+They’re equally liable for the payments.

-Your individual circumstances will dictate what you can do if you cannot repay your loan.
-Your options include:
+Your individual circumstances will dictate what you can do if you can’t repay your loan.

-If you think it's only a short term issue, they may give you extra time to repay it.
+If you think it's only a short-term issue, such as cash flow, they may give you extra time to repay your debt.
 They could also delay reporting the missed payment to credit reference agencies.